sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-18-extension-based-java-code-intel.md

    very reliable or performant.
 3. Future extensibility: We would like to build institutional knowledge of how the Java language server works, so we can modify and extend it in response to customer asks in the future.
-Doing it these way effectively treats `eclipse.jdt.ls` as a black box.
+Doing it this way effectively treats `eclipse.jdt.ls` as a black box.

 Note: I am not entirely sold on the above arguments.
 In particular, I think the primary bottlenecks for language servers will be dependency resolution/fetching, not source file fetching.
 Furthermore,